-The cool shoulder season months are my favorite for tackling epic rides, but sometimes the weather throws you a few curveballs.
-Don’t let brisk mornings, early sunsets, or surprise rain showers derail your fall riding plans.
+The cool shoulder season months are my favorite for tackling epic rides, but sometimes the weather will throw you a few curveballs.
+Don’t let brisk mornings, early sunsets, or surprise rain showers derail your spring or fall riding plans.
 Here are the shoulder season riding essentials you need to stay comfortable when the weather starts changing.

 Arm, knee, and leg warmers

-My warmers come out once it dips below 60 degrees.
-I prefer old-school Merino wool arm and knee warmers, but anything that covers your exposed skin and wicks away moisture will do the trick.
 They’re easy to slide off when you get too hot or you can add a vest when it gets colder.
-Mountain bikers will appreciate the abrasion-resistance provided by the Fox Racing warmers.
+Mountain bikers will appreciate the abrasion-resistance provided by Fox Racing warmers.

 When the days are shorter it’s easy to get caught out by an early sunset.
 I keep a small set of lights on my bike just in case my plans go awry and I end up riding home in the dark.
 For years, Lezyne, NiteRider, and Light & Motion have been my go-to brands for quality lights but I recently started using a Garmin Varia radar tail light and love the extra awareness the radar gives me.